For decision-makers · L&D / training manager

 Neutral foundation first, then the platform your estate actually runs

 A training program cannot assume every administrator lands on one vendor.
 The neutral Linux foundation is the estate-agnostic baseline; the platform rung follows the estate you actually operate.
-Fund the foundation broadly and the platform selectively — that is the split that keeps a program defensible when someone asks why you certified the whole team.
+The split worth defending is the one you can explain per seat: who needs the neutral foundation to do their current job, and who runs the platform that justifies the vendor rung.
+If you cannot answer both for a given person, the spend has no answer either.

-The vendor-neutral systems baseline — valuable across mixed and open-source estates without committing the program to one vendor.
+The vendor-neutral systems baseline — applicable across mixed and open-source estates without committing the program to one vendor.

 The administrator rung for a Microsoft-centered estate; fund it for the seats that run that platform, not the whole cohort.